dasoe/ofxXmlBasedProjectSettings/README.md

 ### **2) in setup():**

 add XML variables: Give it a default/fallback value.
-On init() the XML is checked for these variables and if found default/fallback value is overridden.
 Standard procedure is to add all XML variables like below in setup() and later use the setter functions if those variables are altered.
 Please do not set a variable later in code without having added it first - it can be used and even be saved in XML (node has to be present - will not be auto-generated).
 But it might not be treated correctly in init().